 Remarkably, July 2020’s unadjusted load-to-truck ratio exceeded June’s value, despite June traditionally being the tightest month of the year for spot market capacity.
 Furthermore, the month-over-month spike in the seasonally adjusted index is the most pronounced increase that has been observed since January 2018, which corresponded to the first full month that the electronic logging device (ELD) mandate was in effect.

 What may be even more unexpected about the current rally in the dry van spot market is the robust increase in prices per DAT Solution’s average monthly prices as a function of capacity.
 To illustrate this, the chart below plots the month-over-month change in the dry van load-to-truck ratio (X-axis) against the month-over-month change in price for spot shipments (Y-axis) for May 2019 through July 2020.

 Pricing data was obtained from DAT’s LinkedIn posts.
-As shown below, April saw a tremendous decrease in the load-to-truck ratio and a concomitant decrease in spot prices.
-While the load-to-truck ratio rebounded in May, spot prices on average declined $0.03 from April.
+As shown below, April 2020 saw a tremendous decrease in the load-to-truck ratio and a concomitant decrease in spot prices.
+While the load-to-truck ratio rebounded in May 2020, spot prices on average declined by $0.03 from April 2020.
 This likely occurred because many carriers were anxious to obtain spot loads to make up for lost contract volume with industrial shippers and, consequently, were very aggressive when bidding for spot loads.

 Spot Market and Contract Pricing